 Brown Sugar Iced Shaken Espresso

-Hi, meet my new espresso drink obsession, the brown sugar shaken espresso!
-I don’t know what prompted me to try making it at home the first time, but all it took was one time and I’ve made one just about every day since, it’s the perfect drink.
+The brown sugar shaken espresso is the perfect drink.
 It has a lightly sweet and creamy flavor, a foamy texture, and a rich espresso finish.
-If you love cappuccinos, I think the iced shaken espresso is the most similar iced version – ratio and flavor-wise, which could be why I’m so obsessed.
+If you love cappuccinos, I think the iced shaken espresso is the most similar iced version, ratio and flavor-wise, which could be why I’m so obsessed.

 It’s also surprisingly simple to make at home, too (and IMHO, the homemade version always tastes better to me!).
 After you brew your traditional espresso, you simply shake with ice in a cocktail shaker until it’s chilled and frothy.
 I serve mine over milk but you can also serve it over ice and top it with cold foam – also delicious!